How to Hear Your Inner Self: A Proprioceptive Writing Immersion

 What does it mean to really hear yourself?
 Unlike ordinary hearing, it facilitates knowing yourself differently than you ever have before.
 Following certain simple rules while you write opens a gate to this blissful realm.
 The more you immerse yourself in this practice, the greater your confidence to think in new ways.

-For the last 35 years, Linda Trichter Metcalf, originator of Proprioceptive Writing (PW), and Tobin Simon have pioneered writing as a way to explore consciousness through inner hearing.
+For the last 35 years, Linda Trichter Metcalf, originator of Proprioceptive Writing® (PW), has pioneered writing as a way to explore consciousness through inner hearing.
 Practiced to music in 25-minute sessions, alone and in groups, PW is a simple technique that anyone can learn.
 Using PW, you can quiet your mind, focus your thoughts, clarify your feelings, ignite your imagination, and reconnect to your authentic voice.

-Recommended reading Linda Trichter Metcalf and Tobin Simon, Writing the Mind Alive: The Proprioceptive Method for Finding Your Authentic Voice (Ballantine Books).
+Recommended reading Linda Trichter Metcalf and Tobin Simon, Writing the Mind Alive: The Proprioceptive Method for Finding Your Authentic Voice.